SoSaymon/jedi-mind-trick/README.md

 <p style="text-align: right">(<a href="#top">back to top</a>)</p>

 ## Project Status
 This project is currently in development.
-Users can choose a category and answer questions.
+Users can choose a category and answer questionsPeople.
 The app is fully responsive.
 The leaderboard is not yet implemented.
 <p style="text-align: right">(<a href="#top">back to top</a>)</p>